QualitySushi/osrs-simulator/README.md

 Special energy regenerates at **10% every 30 seconds** by default.
 This rate is doubled when wearing the Lightbearer ring and increased by **50%** while a surge potion is active.
-During a fight the simulator spends special energy whenever it reaches or exceeds `special_energy_cost`.
-Each special uses `special_attack_speed` as its swing timer in place of your normal `attack_speed`.
-Combined with the encounter `duration`, these values determine how many specials occur.
-A planned `initial_special_energy` parameter will allow starting a simulation with less than 100% energy.
+Instead of simulating a fixed duration, the calculator now computes the average damage of a single hit and factors in special attack regeneration mathematically.
+For example, a weapon that costs 25% special energy can fire four specials every five minutes.
+Each special uses `special_attack_speed` for its swing timer and the remaining time is filled with regular attacks using `attack_speed`.

 Response: